Commercial food waste grants

 - Achieve Zero Waste of Resources by 2030.

-Additional grants for the 2019/2020 grant period will be posted after they have been awarded.
-The solicitation for grant proposals ended July 2, 2019.
-A 2021-2022 grant cycle is under consideration and will be announced on this website if planned.
+The most recent solicitation for grant proposals ended July 2, 2019.
+A 2021-2022 grant cycle is under consideration and will be announced on this website if implemented.

 Grant recipient: Resource Synergy, LLC